nipa04/carfinder-app/README.md

 Making sure the developer can merge as many features as they can without breaking the integrity.

 ## CI/CD using Travis CI and GitHub

-Here I am deploying one of my project react-app named Car finder on `GitHub`    Pages via `Travis CI`.
-I am going through the creation of a basic pipeline to deploy the project Car finder.
+Here I am deploying one of my project React-App named Car finder on `GitHub`    Pages via `Travis CI`.
+I am going through the creation of a primary pipeline to deploy the project Car finder.

-## About the project Car finder
+### About the project Car finder
-The project I will use for deploy called Car Finder.
-Using the​ ​Marketcheck Cars Search API​, I built an react-app that can accepts car manufacturer, model and year and search nearby dealerships for local inventory (within 10 km radius) closest to the user and be able to switch cities (ie, select Montreal over Toronto).
+This project is using open API to search Cars!
+Using the​ ​Marketcheck Cars Search API​, I built a react-app that uses a different filter.
+Like I can accepts car manufacturer, model, and year and search nearby dealerships for local inventory (within 10 km radius) closest to the user and be able to switch cities (i.e., select Montreal over Toronto).

-To develop this project I will need NodeJS and a free account on [https://www.marketcheck.com/automotive](https://www.marketcheck.com/automotive), which will serve as the necessary data from the API's for the app.
+To develop this project, I will need NodeJS and a free account on [https://www.marketcheck.com/automotive](https://www.marketcheck.com/automotive), which will serve as the necessary data from the API for the app.

-## Scaffold the project and load the code on a repository
+### Scaffold the project and load the code on a repository
-First I created a basic React application using a create-react-app tool and then check if everything is working properly.
+First, I created a basic React application using a create-react-app tool and then check if everything is working correctly.

 	npx create-react-app carfinder-app
 	cd carfinder-app